damatie/razor-tv/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env.local` file in the root of the project by copying the example file:
+    Create a `.env` file in the root of the project by copying the example file:

     ```bash
-    cp .env.example .env.local
+    cp .env.example .env
     ```

-    Open `.env.local` and add your OMDb API key:
+    Open `.env` and add your OMDb API key:

     ```
     OMDB_API_KEY=your_api_key_here